Non-blocking-reviews/simple-single-review/README.md

 - Commented

 ### Project
 - Create a project for code review issues.
+Create it as Board.
 - Get the ID of the project by running "List Project V2 IDs" manually and inspecting output.
+- In project go to settings:
+  - Name the statuses.
+(Suggestion: Review, Extra Eyes, Done)
+  - Set up workflow - Enable the ones below.
+The rest should be disabled.
+    - "Item added to project" set value Status: Review.
+    - "Item closed" Set Value: Status: Done
+    - "Auto-close issue": Status: Done => Close issue.
+    - Optional: "Auto-add sub-issues to project".
+- Currently you must provide the project id (PVT_...) in the actions.
+So find it, and replace the PVT_1234567890 strings with correct id.

 ## Future features